Model-independent ZH production cross section at FCC-ee: Assessment of Model Independence

 Bias tests for the full combination at \sqrtsZH, also shown in Table~\ref{tab:biastests}, use the same injected bias of 1\%.
 Compared to the expected uncertainty of 0.31\%, all Higgs decays pass the test, with only a slight deviation observed for the \Hinv decay mode.
 Again, this remains acceptable, as the invisible branching ratio is very small, making the test conservative.

-To conclude, all observed biases are found to be within the statistical uncertainties of the measurement or to remain at an acceptable level, confirming the robustness and model independence of the total \ZH cross section determination.
-The corresponding bias tests performed at \sqrtsTop show similar behaviour, demonstrating that these conclusions hold at both centre-of-mass energies.
+To conclude, the observed biases are found to be within the statistical uncertainties of the measurement, or to remain at an acceptable level in the conservative tests described above.
+This confirms the robustness of the total \ZH cross-section determination and demonstrates its model independence within the achieved statistical precision and within the set of Higgs decay modes tested.
+The corresponding bias tests performed at \sqrtsTop show similar behavior, demonstrating that these conclusions hold at both center-of-mass energies.

 The bias tests presented in this study probe variations among the known Standard Model Higgs decay modes, as well as invisible decays within representative beyond-the-Standard-Model scenarios.
 By construction, they do not exhaustively cover all possible non-standard Higgs final states, and it remains possible to construct exotic scenarios that populate regions of phase space not explicitly tested.
-Such effects, however, would be encompassed by the quoted measurement uncertainties and do not affect the validity of the result within the stated level of precision.
+Such scenarios would require dedicated studies if they lead to event topologies substantially different from those considered here.
+The conclusions of this section therefore apply to the tested Standard Model Higgs decay modes and representative invisible-decay scenarios within the stated level of precision.